 Early History of the Allighynd family

-Another 146 words (10 lines of text) covering the years 161 and 1613 are included under the topic Early Allighynd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allighynd research.
+Another 79 words (6 lines of text) covering the years 161 and 1613 are included under the topic Early Allighynd History in all our PDF Extended History products and printed products wherever possible.

 Allighynd Spelling Variations